rfjakob/gocryptfs/README.md

 Linux is gocryptfs' native platform.

-Beta-quality Mac OS X support is available, which means most things work fine but you may hit an occasional problem.
-Check out [ticket #15](https://github.com/rfjakob/gocryptfs/issues/15) for the history of Mac OS X support but please create a new ticket if you hit a problem.
+Beta-quality macOS support is available, which means most things work fine but you may hit an occasional problem.
+Check out [ticket #15](https://github.com/rfjakob/gocryptfs/issues/15) for the history of macOS support but please create a new ticket if you hit a problem.

 For Windows, an independent C++ reimplementation can be found here:
 [cppcryptfs](https://github.com/bailey27/cppcryptfs)